A home theater system with all the components connected to each other

 It’s also important to consider the placement of each component in your home theater system.
 For example, you’ll want to make sure that your TV or projector is positioned at the right height and distance from your seating area for optimal viewing.
 Additionally, you may need to consider factors such as ventilation and noise levels when deciding where to place your receiver or amplifier.
 Taking the time to carefully plan the placement of each component can help ensure that you get the best possible performance from your home theater system.

-See also How Much to Install Tv Wall Mount
+See also How to Adjust Tv Mount Level

 Planning Your Home Theater Wiring Setup